turingschool/curriculum-site/module3/lessons/api_authorization.md

     * what endpoints would be useful?
     * how might name-spacing be used to structure the design?
 * Define what a 'callback' is in rails; and provide examples of when one would be used.

+<small>Completed code for this lesson can be found on the auth-complete branch of the [SetListAPI](https://github.com/turingschool-examples/set-list-api/) repo </small>